Unit 5 - Practice Quiz

 C. The shortest path between a designated source and destination.

-D. A cycle that visits every vertex exactly once and returns to the starting vertex.
+D. A path that visits every edge exactly once and returns to the starting vertex.

 5 Which of the following algorithm design techniques is commonly used to find all Hamiltonian Circuits in a graph?